-- All staff members will undertake safeguarding and child protection training at induction (including online safety and whistle-blowing procedures) to ensure they understand the school's safeguarding systems, their responsibilities and can identify signs of possible abuse or neglect.
-This training will be regularly updated and will be in line with advice from the three safeguarding partners. - All staff will have training on the government's anti-radicalisation strategy Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually. - Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.
+- All staff members will undertake safeguarding and child protection training at induction (including online safety, filtering and monitoring and whistle-blowing procedures) to ensure they understand the school's safeguarding systems, their responsibilities and can identify signs of possible abuse or neglect.
+This training will be regularly updated and will be in line with advice from the three safeguarding partners. - All staff will have training on the government's anti-radicalisation strategy Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually. - Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training. - Volunteers will receive appropriate training, as applicable.